 - A strong track record with an impressive client list

-This might not sound like too much to ask for—but it’s usually pretty clear from a sales call or a demo whether you’re talking to someone who understands your industry well enough to tailor their offerings to your deployment needs.
+This might not sound like too much to ask for—but it’s usually pretty clear from a sales call or a logistics software demo whether you’re talking to someone who understands your industry well enough to tailor their offerings to your deployment needs.

 Ultimately, if you can find the right partner, your last mile optimization technology can become a significant competitive advantage.
 It can give you the tools to gain visibility into your carriers, better ensure compliance, and manage your capacity more effectively.
 Not only does that put you in a position to increase efficiency, it also establishes the bedrock to delight your customers and improve customer retention.